Cristian Popescu Piedone: Mayor of Bucharest's sectors 4 and 5

-His Conservative Party merged with the Liberal Reformist Party (PLR) to form the Alliance of Liberals and Democrats (ALDE) and in July 2015, Popescu Piedone resigned from ALDE, joining UNPR, as he claimed having "a beautiful friendship" with its leader, Gabriel Oprea.
+His Conservative Party merged with the Liberal Reformist Party (PLR) to form the Alliance of Liberals and Democrats (ALDE) and in July 2015, Popescu Piedone resigned from ALDE, joining UNPR, as he claimed to have "a beautiful friendship" with its leader, Gabriel Oprea.
 In September 2015, he announced that he would run again for Sector 4 mayorship from the National Union for the Progress of Romania (UNPR).

 A criminal complaint by the Save Bucharest Association related to the demolition of a building belonging to a protected heritage area was admitted by the Sector 4 court, with Piedone being officially criminally charged in August 2015.
 The case involves a city house owned by the Samurcășești Monastery from outside Bucharest, which was demolished in order to be replaced by a 5-storey building constructed by the monastery in association with a real estate investor.

 On 30 October 2015, the Colectiv nightclub fire killed dozens of people.
 Since the nightclub had been authorized by mayor Piedone, protesters demanded his resignation, which he handed in on 4 November.

-The National Anticorruption Directorate began investigating the case and they arrested Popescu Piedone on November 6 on charges of abuse of power for not respecting the fire safety laws when authorizing the nightclub.
+The National Anticorruption Directorate began investigating the case, and they arrested Popescu Piedone on November 6 on charges of abuse of power for not respecting the fire safety laws when authorizing the nightclub.

 In April 2016, Popescu Piedone registered as a candidate for the Sector 4 mayorship in the 2016 local elections, but his candidacy was contested by an association of the victims in the Colectiv nightclub fire.
 The judges of Bucharest Tribunal decided to disallow him from becoming a candidate.
 Following the 2020 local elections, Popescu Piedone was elected mayor of Sector 5.

-In May 2022, the Bucharest Court of Appeal sentenced Popescu Piedone to 4 years of jail time for abuse of office in regards to the Colectiv nightclub fire trial.
+In May 2022, the Bucharest Court of Appeal sentenced Popescu Piedone to 4 years of jail time for abuse of office in regard to the Colectiv nightclub fire trial.
 This also ended his term as mayor of Sector 5; Piedone was barred from public offices for an additional 5 years after the jail time.
 He was liberated in June 2023, after serving time at Jilava Prison.
 In 2024, Piedone rejoined the Social Democrats to run for an office in the Senate of Romania.

 As a mayor, Piedone took strong social welfare measures, making him an important populist figure in local, as well as national politics.